2. How to run a Restart Party.

 We call ourselves ‘The Restart Project’, and we want to see Restart Parties spreading far and wide.
 The idea is that as many organisations as possible host their own parties, and recruit volunteers from their communities to run them.

-It’s important to note, though, that we’re not asking you to set up local chapters of the Restart Project!
+You’re welcome to use your own branding for your group and/or events.
+If you want to use the Restart name and logo, please do!
+But it’s important to note, though, that we’re not asking you to set up local chapters of the Restart Project!
 So if you want to use our names and logos, please bear the following in mind:

 DO call your event a Restart Party!
 It’s a good name, and will help people to understand what you’re trying to do.